 Both employers and workers must also follow any Directions issued by SA Health and the South Australian State Coordinator relating to COVID-19 vaccinations.

-Under the WHS Act employers must identify whether there is a risk to the health of their employees from exposure to COVID-19 at their workplace.
+Employers must also identify whether there is a risk to the health of their employees from exposure to COVID-19 at their workplace.

 Where a risk is identified, employers must eliminate the risk, so far as is reasonably practicable.
 When elimination is not possible, they must reduce the risk so far as reasonably practicable.